maciej-ka/eat-code/readme.md

 ### Javascript
 Turns out creating strings, concatenating them
 and storing in every cell of dynamic programming step
-... is really slow compared to storing just number
+... is really slow compared to storing just a number
 This solution stores both number and instruction how to build solution
 in one number, where last 2 bits are flag about direction
 then used to recreate solution string